tillitis/dev-tillitis/hugo/content.castor/tools/_index.md

 physical TKey that present itself as a CDC device, FIDO token or CCID device.

-When running the loppback device app, all data coming in on the USB endpoints CDC, FIDO, or CCID on the physical TKey will be sent out on the DEBUG endpoint back to the client.
+When running the loopback device app, all data coming in on the USB endpoints CDC, FIDO, or CCID on the physical TKey will be sent out on the DEBUG endpoint back to the client.
 If you want to, you can listen on the DEBUG endpoint, forward the data over a network to a QEMU on